-James Laurenson has built an incredible presence on the big screen throughout his acting career.
-Early on, Laurenson mostly landed roles in various films, including "Women in Love" (1969) with Alan Bates, "Assault" (1971) and the Bob Geldof musical "Pink Floyd The Wall" (1982).
-He also appeared in the drama "Heartbreakers" (1984) with Peter Coyote.
+James Laurenson was a prolific actor who created a name for himself largely on the big screen.
+Laurenson's acting career began mostly with his roles in various films, such as the Alan Bates dramatic adaptation "Women in Love" (1969), the crime picture "Assault" (1971) with Suzy Kendall and "Pink Floyd The Wall" (1982) with Bob Geldof.
+He also appeared in "Heartbreakers" (1984).
 He also was featured in the miniseries "Turn of the Screw" (1973-74).
-He continued to act in productions like the thriller "The Man Inside" (1990) with Jurgen Prochnow and the Michael Madsen thriller "A House in the Hills" (1993).
-His work around this time also included a part on the TV movie "The Man Who Fell to Earth" (1986-87).
-Film continued to be his passion as he played roles in "Three Blind Mice" (2003) with Edward Furlong, the Anne Hathaway dramatic adaptation "One Day" (2011) and "The Riot Club" (2015).
+His film career continued throughout the eighties and the nineties in productions like "The Man Inside" (1990) and the thriller "A House in the Hills" (1993) with Michael Madsen.
+He also landed a role in the miniseries "The Bourne Identity" (1987-88).
+He also appeared in the TV special "Project: Tin Man" (ABC, 1989-1990).
+Recently, he tackled roles in the thriller "Three Blind Mice" (2003) with Edward Furlong, the Kevin McKidd drama "AfterLife" (2004) and the Anne Hathaway dramatic adaptation "One Day" (2011).
+He also appeared in the Sam Claflin drama "The Riot Club" (2015).
 He also had a part in the TV miniseries "The Hollow Crown" (2012-).
-Laurenson also acted in "AfterLife."
+Most recently, Laurenson acted on "The Widower" (PBS, 2015-).